 All this being said, there are ways to host a beautiful wedding and keep your guests safe.
-Remember that the vaccine rollout just began, and these are the measures to take now.
+Remember that these are the measures to take now.
 What guidelines and safety measures will need to be in place 6 months to a year from now are still unknown, so it's important to lean on local guidelines as well as your team of wedding vendors.

 Follow local regulations.

-It probably goes without saying, but it’s essential to keep up to date with your state and local gathering restrictions—while some states are allowing larger gatherings, others are not there yet.
+It probably goes without saying, but it’s essential to keep up to date with your state and local gathering restrictions—some jurisdictions are requiring masks to be worn indoors, while others are not.
 If possible, it’s smart to keep social distancing measures in place by either having a smaller guest list or opting for a bigger space to make social distancing doable.

 Avoid self-serve options.

-To pull this off, you may have to hire more staff to help serve buffet foods or individual plates, but Percy says doing so is absolutely worthwhile.
+To pull this off, you may have to hire more staff to help serve buffet foods or individual plates, but Kayla Percy MSN, MPH, CPNP-PC, RN, a Consultant for Hess III Consulting and Pediatric Nurse Practitioner at Chiricahua Community Health Centers, says doing so is absolutely worthwhile.
 This will help reduce the transmission of germs from touching hot-spot surfaces and still allow your guests to enjoy a nice, seated meal.
 Ask your caterer or banquet manager for recommendations, as they are likely well-versed in food safety guidelines.

 Reconsider that seating arrangement.